ggallohernandez/machine-learning-specialization-university-of-washington/README.md

-# Machine Learning: Specialization from University of Washington
+# Machine Learning: Specialization
+## University of Washington

+Set of Jupyter notebooks and auxiliary material used to course the ML Specialization